thysultan/Ally/README.md

 ## Generics

 Given that functions can accept type defintions as arguments.
-The following is a difinition that accepts defintions as an argument, and sets the type of the the 'value' to any type passed as a definition.
+The following is a definition that accepts defintions as an argument, and sets the type of the the 'value' to any type passed as a definition.

 ```
 def Generic def type {